roseengineering/rfsoapyfile/README.md

 1) copy the file 'soapyfile/soapyfile.py' to where ever you want it and then execute it directly using "python soapyfile.py" or

 2) install soapyfile using pip.
 Specifically, cd into the directory where you cloned this repository, and then run "pip install .", note the dot.
+Or you can use "pip install git+https://github.com/roseengineering/rfsoapyfile".
 Now you can run "soapyfile" as a normal command in the shell.

 ## Usage